-If you’re staying in Sibenik you can reach the Lozovac entrance to Krka using regional buses.
+If you’re staying in Sibenik you can reach the Lozovac entrance of Krka using regional buses.
 The timetable for these services can be found in Sibenik’s bus station.

 Best time to visit Krka National Park

+Unsurprisingly, the weather at Krka National Park is best during the summer months.
 As the park gets extremely crowded during July and August, the best time to visit Krka is in May/June and September/October.
 Not only will the park be less busy, but you also won’t have to pay the higher entrance fee charged during peak season.
-If you want to swim it’s important to know that swimming is only permitted from the 1st June to 30th September at the Skardinski buk falls.
+If you want to swim it’s important to know that swimming is only permitted from the 1st June to 30th September at the Skardinski buk falls in Krka National Park.